read-file

 - May not handle extremely large files efficiently without using line range parameters

-- For binary files (except PDF and DOCX), may return content that isn't human-readable
+- For binary files (except PDF, DOCX, and supported image formats), may return content that isn't human-readable

 How It Works